 Federal law mandates attention to identifying and addressing adverse effects of transportation planning on minorities and low-income populations.
-The Title VI Civil Rights Act of 1964 prohibits discrimination on the basis of race, color and national origin in programs and activities receiving federal financial assistance.
-As a part of 2025 Non-Discrimination Demographic Analysis update, additional populations and characteristics also analyzed at the Census Block Group scale included: disabled and disabled veterans, poverty, Limited English Proficiency (LEP), the elderly, children under five, households without vehicles, levels of unemployment and education and minority distribution.
+As a part of 2025 update, additional populations and characteristics also analyzed at the Census Block Group scale included: disabled and disabled veterans, poverty, Limited English Proficiency (LEP), the elderly, children under five, households without vehicles, levels of unemployment and education and minority distribution.

-HOCTC has historically incorporated Non-discrimination/Title VI Analyses to be part of MPO policies and activities by addressing the effects of all programs, policies, and activities on minorities and low-income communities.
+HOCTC has historically implemented Environmental Justice (EJ)/Title VI/Non-Discrimination to be part of MPO policies and activities by addressing the effects of all programs, policies, and activities on minorities and low-income communities.
 HOCTC staff submits reports to NYSDOT main office semi-annually, in conjunction with their oversight of the UPWP program.

-HOCTC continues to assist Oneida County in maintaining compliance with Title VI by working with the Title VI Coordinator for Oneida County.
+HOCTC continues to assist Oneida County in maintaining compliance with Environmental Justice/Title VI by working with the Title VI Coordinator for Oneida County.
 As such, in SFY 2025 this also included preparing an update to the Oneida County Title VI policy for review by the coordinator and preparing compliance documentation responses to be sent to NYSDOT.
-HOCTC has recently reorganized the HOCTC website to consolidate its Non-Discrimination and Title VI policies in one location which can be found at: [Non-Discrimination Demographic Analysis/Title VI Policy](#).
+HOCTC has recently reorganized the HOCTC website to consolidate its EJ and Title VI policies in one location which can be found at: [HOCTC Environmental Justice Analysis/Title VI Policy](#).
 HOCTC provides Title VI compliance review assistance to Herkimer County, in the same manner as it works with Oneida County, to maintain compliance with the NYSDOT Office of Civil Rights.